Dekrate/sii/TASK.md

 6. Get one promo code's details by providing the promo code.
 The detail should also contain the number of usages.
 7. Get the discount price by providing a product and a promo code.
 8. Simulate purchase
-9. [Optional] A sales report: number of purchases and total value by currency (see below)
+9. [Optional] A sales report: number of purchases and total value by currencyEnum (see below)

 Sales report example:
 | Currency | Total amount | Total discount | No of purchases |